Fake news in the Philippines

 Fake news in the Philippines refers to the general and widespread misinformation or disinformation in the country by various actors.
 The term is a misnomer because "news" is defined as the "accurate and timely reporting of events, ideas and issues."
 However, the term "fake news" has been popularized by those who seek to undermine trust in media.
 It has been problematic in the Philippines where social media and alike plays a key role in influencing topics and information ranging from politics, health, belief, religion, current events, aid, lifestyle, elections and others.
 The 2025 Reuter's Institute Digital News Report found that 67% of Filipinos believed the spread of disinformation as a serious problem.
 This point of view comes in the wake of widespread disinformation regarding the COVID-19 pandemic in the Philippines and the 2022 and 2025 Philippine general elections.

 As early as the 2016 Philippine election, legislators have been questioning social media platforms that allow the spread of disinformation.
-In the 2022 general elections, opposition leaders, such as Leni Robredo and Senator Francis Pangilinan were the primary targets of disinformation.
+In the 2022 general elections, opposition leaders, such as Leni Robredo and Senator Kiko Pangilinan were the primary targets of disinformation.

 To combat disinformation, several organizations have been established by media and civil society.
 Most notable is Tsek.ph, the first collaborative network of media, the academe and civil society in that aims to counter disinformation and provide the public with verified information.
 Several of its partner organizations have been accredited by the International Fact-checking Network.

 Other organizations and collaborative efforts have since followed suit.